arduino/alvik-fight-club/README.md

 NOTE: the PATCH steps `2` and `3` are no more necessary when the [Arduino_AlvikCarrier](https://github.com/arduino-libraries/Arduino_AlvikCarrier) and the [Arduino-Alvik-mpy](https://github.com/arduino/arduino-alvik-mpy) are merged to master and release ad an official release.

 ### Configure the controller
-1. Open the `sketc/controller/main.py` file and paste the mac address of the alvik in the `PEER_ROBOT` variable
-2. Connect the controller
+1. Connect the controller
-3. Install Micropython
+2. Install Micropython into the controller
    - Download the [Micropython Installer](https://labs.arduino.cc/en/labs/micropython-installer)
    - Open the installer and clik  `Install Micropython` button
 4. `make controller-install` to install libraries into the controller
-5. `make controller-upload robot-mac=<PUT_THE_ALVIK_MAC_HERE>` to upload the code and setting the MAC sddress obtained in robot Step 4.
+5. `make controller-upload robot-mac=<PUT_THE_ALVIK_MAC_HERE>` to upload the code and setting the MAC sddress obtained with the `make robot-get-mac` (robot Step 5).
        Example: `make controller-upload robot-mac=74:4d:bd:a0:49:e8`

 ## Techninal info